daniel-furman/sft-demos/README.md

-## Supervised finetuning (SFT) instruction models
+## Supervised finetuning of instruction-following LLMs

-This repo includes lightweight demos for SFT of small to medium sized LLMs on a single NVIDIA GPU (Multi-GPU training not included).
+This repo includes lightweight demos for supervised finetuning (SFT) of small to medium sized LLMs.
+The scripts here are only compatible to workstations equipped with a single NVIDIA GPU, such as an H100 80 GB.

+* Multi-GPU demos for large sized LLMs are not included here, see other resources for this such as PyTorch's [Multi GPU training with DDP](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html)).

 ### Code assets